 All titles should be in set in title case, not sentence case.
 Endnote citations should conform to the following style of punctuation:

 -Be sure to italicize book titles, major newspapers, and journals/magazines.

 -Do not use the abbreviations "pp." "pg." p." et cetera for page numbers.
 Page numbers when given should be preceded by a comma and be indicated merely by the number.

 -Use American style dates month, day, year. (i.e. April 17, 1967).
 Note no "th" on the number of the day.
 This is true in text writing as well, i.e. you would write "Opening Day was on April 4 at the big ballpark." not "April 4th" No "nd" or "rd" either.
 No ordinals on dates.

 -End each note with a period.

 For books: Author (first name, last name, Title (city of publication: publisher, year), page numbers.

 Lee Lowenfish, The Imperfect Diamond: A History of Baseball’s Labor Wars (New York: Da Capo Press, 1991), 14–19.

-For periodicals: Author (first name, last name) "Title of Article," Periodical volume, number [if available] (date): page numbers.
+For periodicals or journals: Author (first name, last name) "Title of Article," Periodical volume, number [if available] (date): page numbers.